lbilston/osticket-dashboard/README.md

 free to use, modify, change and steal as your own.

 # Installation.
-Edit config.php to match your OSTicket installation.
+* Edit config.php to match your OSTicket installation.
-Copy into your OSTTicket installation run dashboard.php from your web browser
+* Copy into your OSTTicket installation
+* Run dashboard.php from your web browser

 Jobs still to do.